 James H. Miller, John B. Reilly, III and Maura E. Topper are the members of the nominating and corporate governance committee.
-Mr. Miller is the chair of the nominating and corporate governance committee charter, the nominating and corporate governance committee is comprised of a majority of independent directors.
+Mr. Miller is the chair of the nominating and corporate governance committee committee committee committee is comprised of a majority of independent directors.
 The board of directors of our General Partner has determined that Messrs.
 Miller and Reilly meet the independence standards set forth in the nominating and corporate governance committee charter.
 The nominating and corporate governance committee is responsible for administering the director nominations process for our General Partner and the development and maintenance of our corporate governance policies.
 The nominating and corporate governance committee held two meetings during 2013.